adambard/learnxinyminutes-docs/mongodb.html.markdown

 - Aggregation - useful for creating advanced queries to be executed by the database
-- Idexing allows for caching, which allows for much faster execution of queries
+- Indexing allows for caching, which allows for much faster execution of queries
 - Sharding allows for horizontal data scaling and distribution between multiple machines.